 Public Notice Procedures

 (1) All notices.
-The Department will mail a notice of proposed permit actions to the persons identified in OAR 340-209-0060.
+DEQ will mail or email a notice of proposed permit actions to the persons identified in OAR 340-209-0060.

 (2) New Source Review, Oregon Title V Operating Permit and General ACDP actions.
-In addition to section (1) of this rule, the Department will provide notice of New Source Review, Oregon Title V Operating Permit and General ACDP actions as follows:
+In addition to section (1), DEQ will provide notice of New Source Review, Oregon Title V Operating Permit and General ACDP actions as follows:

-(a) Advertisement in a newspaper of general circulation in the area where the source or sources are or will be located or a Department publication designed to give general public notice; and
+(a) Advertisement in a newspaper of general circulation in the area where the source or sources are or will be located or a DEQ publication designed to give general public notice; and

 (b) Other means, if necessary, to assure adequate notice to the affected public.